Posted on 2 Comments

 How to Identify Which Conformal Coating is on the PCB

 Before selecting a conformal coating removal method, you must first identify which coating was used.
-You can obtain his information from the initial source that performed the coating however if that is not an option there are several ways you can ID the coating.
+You can obtain this information from the initial source that applied the coating however if that is not an option there are several ways you can ID the coating.

 Identification Using a Label

 One way to identify the coating is to inspect the board and see if an IPC or JEDEC label was placed on the board.
-Look for the corresponding coating designation as AR, ER, SR, UR, or XY to tell which coating was used.
+Look for the corresponding coating designation as AR, ER, SR, XY, or UR (as referenced above) to tell which coating was used.

-If there’s no label, you can perform some material testing to continue your ID process.
+If there’s no label, you can perform some material testing to further your ID process.

 Identification with Material Testing

-You can determine the best removal method without a full-on ID.
-Each conformal coating has unique properties which can be testing to help you ID it.
-There are six testing methods mentioned by the IPC in the Coating Removal, Identification of Conformal Coating.
+You can still determine the best removal method without a technical ID.
+Each conformal coating has unique properties which can be tested to help you ID the type of coating applied.
+There are six testing methods mentioned by the IPC in Coating Removal, Identification of Conformal Coating.

 Testing Hardness

 • Penetration test in a non-critical area to determine relative hardness.
 The harder the coating, the more suitable it is for pure abrasive techniques.
-The softer and gummier the coatings are will be more suitable to the brushing removal procedures.
+The softer and gummier the coatings are, the more suitable to brushing removal procedures.

 Testing Transparency